kochbj/Deep-Learning-for-Causal-Inference/README.md

 # Deep-Learning-for-Causal-Inference

-Extensive tutorials for learning how to build deep learning models for causal inference using selection on observables
+This repository contains extensive tutorials for building deep learning models to do causal estimation under selection on observables.

+These tutorials accompany a review I am writing on this literature